imec-myhdl/Spyce/README.md

 * Qt (see https://github.com/mottosso/Qt.py)
 * PySide, PySide2, PyQt4 or PyQt5
 * MyHDL (best with fixbv extension, see https://github.com/imec-myhdl/myhdl)
+* LateX if you want to build the pdf documentation

+* our setup is based on anaconda python 2.7 and PyQt4

 Installing as normal user: